|

 Free: Spaceweather.com Newsletter

-The students are selling space jewelry to pay the helium bill for their high altitude ballooning program.
-Each pendant comes with a greeting card showing the item in flight and telling the story of its journey to the stratosphere and back again.
+The students are selling space coins to support to support their cosmic ray research program.
+(Helium is expensive!)
+Each order comes with a greeting card showing the coins in flight and telling the story of their journey to the stratosphere and back again.

 Far Out Gifts: Earth to Sky Store